oracle-livelabs/pts/mongo-api/infra-ocw/infra-ocw.md

 6. Wait for Compute Instance to finish provisioning, and have status Available (click browser Refresh button).
 On the Instance Details page, copy Public IP Address in your notes.

-    > **Note**: The mame of the instances in the screenshots may be different from yours.
+    > **Note**: The name of the instances in the screenshots may be different from yours.

     ![Compute Provisioning](./images/compute-provisioning.png)
     ![Compute Running](./images/compute-running.png)